 Investors in NISA accounts also only benefit from this tax relief so long as they are resident here in Japan.
 If for example there is a chance you might be moving overseas in next the two or three years, then you would not be able to fully benefit from the tax relief.
 In addition, if you have to leave Japan and thus maintain no further legal presence in the country, you would then be legally obligated to move your liquid assets out of Japan.
 If not, your assets could be frozen.
 This could require being forced to sell any investments in stock or ETFs held in your NISA during a period of unfavorable market conditions.

 Due to the NISA’s under-performance in terms of popularity and uptake in the younger generations, there is a chance that the program could be improved in the future.
 This could have the potential to make it a more attractive retirement savings vehicle for Japanese citizens and those planning to live permanently in Japan that have the time and energy to manage their own investments.
-However, for the majority of foreigners living in Japan, there is no shortage of alternatives for private pensions and retirement planning.
+However, for the majority of foreigners living in Japan who understand English, there is no shortage of more internationally focused alternatives for private pensions and retirement planning.

-Note: Updated as of January 2020.
+Note: Updated as of October 2022.
 Any governmental changes to the NISA system could change annual limits, allowed investments, or plan length.
-Please speak with an advisory to confirm up-to-date information.
+Please speak with your financial adviser to confirm up-to-date information.